helloankitpandey/Mediumblog/README.md

 # Mediumblog
-it is nit completed yet
+it is not completed yet